Ordfin/Documentation/_includes/how_to/set-up-a-new-exchange.md

 {% include tip.html content="Alternative approach 1: Convince your exchange to comply with the standard." %}

-{% include tip.html content="Alternative approach 2: Develop your own connector." %}
+{% include tip.html content="Alternative approach 2: Develop your own connector.
+We'll be happy to guide you and help you along the way!" %}

 {% include /how_to/install-a-new-market.md heading="more" icon="no" extended="no" content="more" definition="" table="no" more="yes"%}